silviamaggi/smd-com/_posts/2023-07-13-my-temporary-disability.md

 Another challenge is making Voice Control work in your enviroment.
 Even in my case, working from home in a relatively quite house, there have been a few fun and annoying situations.
 Leave the microphone active, with the cursor on text, and you’ll find everything you said written down.
 This is also annoying because then you’ll have to delete the text.

 Speak in Italian while the English language was selected – and vice versa – and you’ll have something fun to show your friends.
-Unless you’re working, then the restaring and deleting can become cumbersome.
+Unless you’re working, then the restarting and deleting can become cumbersome.

 ## Temporary abled